 The C'ultiva JH-85 jigheads with either a Pinworm or a Ring Kick Tail Worm cast extremely well and can be worked more slowly than a spoon.
 If the bottom is relatively smooth, they can be hopped across the bottom to mimic a sculpin or fleeing crayfish.

 Heavier lures, like the 2.5 g Daiwa Crusader spoons or the 3g Smith Drop Diamond and Edge Diamond spoons cast like bullets.
-Minnow lures are considerably more wind resistant than spoons, but I found that the Shimano Trout One NS S53UL can cast the Daiwa Dr. Minnow lures nicely.
-The heavier Daiwa Silver Creek minnow or the Duo Ryuki Spearhead would do even better.
+Minnow lures are considerably more wind resistant than spoons, but I found that the Shimano Trout One NS S53UL can still cast them nicely.
+The "heavy sinking minnows" like the Daiwa Silver Creek minnow or the Duo Ryuki Spearhead do even better.

 The firm midsection does more than just allow you to cast heavier lures.
 It also allows you to land heavier fish.
 I wish I could show you a photo of a recent fish I caught with the Shimano Trout One NS S53UL.
 It barely fit in my Nomad Mid Length net.
 Based on the length of the net opening, I know it was over 20 inches, possibly over 22.
 Unfortunately, before I could reach for my camera, with one mighty flip it was back out of the net.
 I like barbless lures because they often come out by themselves when a fish is in the net.
 When this particular fish flipped out of the net, it left the lure behind, so there was no getting it back.
 Long story short, the Shimano Trout One NS is capable of landing very nice fish.